security-companion/websecmon/docs/index.rst

 Welcome to Websecmon's documentation!
 =====================================

+.. warning:: This documentation is still work in progress

 ..
 With Websecmon you can scan your website or a website you are in charge of for security issues.

 In order to use the tool you first need to install it on a server or use the hosted version on TODO